adsurkasur/tgatb-habit-tracker/README.md

 # The Good and The Bad: Habit Tracker

-A minimalist habit tracking application built with modern web technologies, focusing on Material You (Material 3) design principles and providing a simple, mobile-first interface for daily habit tracking.
+A minimalist habit tracking application built with **Next.js 14+ and App Router**, focusing on Material You (Material 3) design principles and providing a simple, mobile-first interface for daily habit tracking.

 ## Features